romanzipp/Laravel-Projectable-Aggregates/README.md

 ## Usage

 Let's continue with the example of a `Car` model with `Door` models.
+We want to store the Doors count in the Car's `project_doors_count` field.

 ### 1. Add a Projection Field to DB